 The courses that I created and taught for GRTS include:

 BBL612 A Biblical Theology of the Will of God

 Please consult the GRTS website/catalog for further information, found in the links tab of the menu above.
 I have also provided sample syllabi and course schedules in the download tab of the menu above.

-2011 brings a new phase in my professional life: RETIREMENT!
-My love of education and passion for the gospel will continue on as I find new ways to stay active as a teacher and preacher of the gospel.
+2011 brought a new phase in my professional life: RETIREMENT!
+My love of education will continue on as I find new ways to stay active as a teacher.
 Check this website for updates on my efforts and activities.

-I was recently honored to be the recipient of a video that my current students and fellow staff members assembled in honor of my retirement, and I thought I'd share that with you here.
+I was recently honored to be the recipient of a video that my students and fellow staff members and faculty assembled in honor of my retirement, and I thought I'd share that with you here.
 Teaching is about investing in the lives of future leaders.
 I cherish their opinions, but good and "bad," appreciate their story:

 Although my career has been devoted to the academic teaching of the Bible, I’ve enjoyed a wide range of public speaking and "preaching" opportunities.
 I have also served as an interim pastor on numerous occasions.
-I currently operate in the Southwest Florida region and I’m available for pulpit supply and other speaking venues.
+I currently operate in the Southwest and Central Florida region and I’m available for pulpit supply and other speaking venues.
 Please visit the contact page if you would like to communicate with me to discuss opportunities you have for visiting speakers.
 You may sample my speaking and teaching in the links below.